ErikVeland/dotNETQuiz/dot-net-quiz/TECH_STACK_INTEGRATION.md

 ### 6. Deployment Integration

+**Docker** for containerized deployment:
+- Consistent environments across development and production
+- Easy scaling and deployment
+- Isolated services for frontend and backend

-**Vercel** for frontend hosting:
+**Render.com** for cloud hosting:
 - Automatic deployments from Git
-- Global CDN for performance
-- Preview deployments for pull requests

-**Azure** for backend hosting:
-- Scalable cloud infrastructure
-- Managed services for .NET applications
+- Managed Docker container hosting
-- Monitoring and logging capabilities
+- Free tier for development and testing

 ## Data Flow Integration